getdirty75/asymetrics/src/articles/label-story-1-dna-records.md

 <br>

-Thought as a vehicle to push mad scratch 45s and dancefloor-aimed dj edits (such as the [Sausage Fingaz ](https://www.discogs.com/artist/6138851-DJ-Sausage-Fingaz)series), DNA quickly became a platform to also release original material from DSK’s huge network of musicians, dj’s and breakdancers.
+Thought as a vehicle to push mad scratch 45s and dancefloor-aimed dj edits (such as the [Sausage Fingaz ](https://www.discogs.com/artist/6138851-DJ-Sausage-Fingaz)series), DNA quickly became a platform to also release original material from DSK’s huge network of musicians, dj’s and B-Boys.

 <br>